city4dys/city4dys.github.io/acknowledgements.md

 permalink: /acknowledgements/
 ---

-#Rules for mentioning this project
+Describe the rules for mentioning this project

-Describe acknowledgements
+TODO